-Author/Creation: Academic Center Substantive Revision: Krystal Hernandez, September 2010.
+Author/Creation: Student Success Center Substantive Revision: Krystal Hernandez, September 2010.

 Summary: Describes inclusive language and provides three options for revising sentences to ensure the use of inclusive language.